-The most important benefit of the CleanAir Cabs program for drivers is that it makes economic sense.
-Hybrid taxi cabs can get up to three times as many miles per gallon of fuel as the old Crown Victoria cabs.
-This means less money spent at the pump so that the driver can keep more of the fares he earns.
+- Drivers: Save money on gas (keep more of what you earn), Hybrid taxi cabs can get up to three times as many miles per gallon of fuel as the old Crown Victoria cabs!
+You'll spend less money at the pump and keep more of the fares you earn.

-If you don't lease the cab but own and drive your own vehicle, you get the added benefit of federal tax credits of up to $3,000 for the purchase of a new hybrid vehicle.
+- Taxi Owners: If you own and drive your own vehicle, you can get a federal tax credit up to $3,000 for the purchase of a new hybrid vehicle.
 For more information, contact the Taxpayers Incentive Assistance Project at www.energytaxincentives.org.
-Owners who lease their cabs out to drivers benefit from the tax credit and a slightly higher lease rate to the driver.
-Also, owners are reporting that their hybrid cars are very much in demand and spend more time on the road instead of sitting idle in the garage.
-These benefits can add up to $30,000 or more in extra profit over the 5-year life of the car even with finance payments and insurance on a new car instead of a used car.
+If you lease your cabs out to drivers, you can charge a slightly higher lease rate to the driver.
+Hybrid cars are in demand!
+These cars will spend more time on the road, and less time in the garage!

 - Boston residents: The average taxi cab spends up to 18 hours per day driving around the city.
 Using hybrid cars reduces pollution and tailpipe emissions by 50-80%.
 Engine exhaust includes fine particulate matter, nitrogen compounds, and volatile organic compounds.
 These chemicals are unhealthy for everyone, and are especially harmful to people with asthma or heart disease.
 Less pollution is also important to slow climate change.